-Upon request, the Chief Executive Officer or designee shall provide parents/guardians with procedures for reporting suspected child abuse occurring at a school site to appropriate agencies.
+Upon request, the Chief Executive Officer or designee shall provide parents/guardians with procedures for reporting suspected child abuse occurring at a Learning Site to appropriate agencies.
 For parents/guardians whose primary language is not English, such procedures shall be in their primary language and, when communicating orally regarding those procedures, an interpreter shall be provided.

-To file a complaint against an employee of Da Vinci Science or other person suspected of child abuse or neglect at the school site, parents/guardians may file a report by telephone, in person, or in writing with any appropriate agency identified above under "Reporting Procedures."
+To file a complaint against a RISE High employee or other person suspected of child abuse or neglect at a Learning Site, parents/guardians may file a report by telephone, in person, or in writing with any appropriate agency identified above under "Reporting Procedures."
 If a parent/guardian makes a complaint about an employee to any other employee, the employee receiving the information shall notify the parent/guardian of procedures for filing a complaint with the appropriate agency.
 The employee also is obligated pursuant to Penal Code 11166 to file a report himself/herself using the procedures described above for mandated reporters.